Alejogb1/job-board/blog-data/how-can-vae-encoded-features-be-used-for-unsupervised-anomaly-detection.md

 id: "how-can-vae-encoded-features-be-used-for-unsupervised-anomaly-detection"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 Thinking back to my time at that fintech startup, we had a real need for robust anomaly detection, specifically within user transaction data.
 We were drowning in high-dimensionality time-series data, and labeling the anomalous ones just wasn't scalable.
 This led us down the path of leveraging variational autoencoders (vaes) for an unsupervised solution, and I can tell you it was quite the journey.

 The core idea behind using vaes for unsupervised anomaly detection hinges on their ability to learn a compressed, latent representation of the input data distribution.
 Essentially, a vae consists of an encoder network that maps the input data (let’s call it 'x') to a lower-dimensional latent space (represented by 'z'), and a decoder network that attempts to reconstruct the input from this latent representation.
 This process forces the vae to learn a compact encoding that captures the essential features of the typical, “normal” data.